CESNET/metacentrum-user-docs/docs/data/large-data/index.md

 The overall scheme can be depicted as below:

 ![pic](../../data/large-data/cp-data-directly-storage.jpg)

+!!! warning
+    Do not use frontends to transfer large data.
+Processes consuming inadequate CPU and RAM frontend capacity will be stopped.

+!!! tip
+    See **[table of storages](../../computing/storages)** for storage servers addresses and mount points.

 !!! note
     In general: the smaller number of files in the archive, the better (it speeds operations up and generates lower load on the storage subsystems; on the other hand, packing the files makes searching less comfortable).
 In case you need to archive a large number of small files, we recommend strongly to pack them before, as read/write operations are slower with many small files.